Akilan1999/Akilan-website/content/technicalposts/riscv.md

 ## Why do we need open standards for CPU Architecture ?

-- We want to allow users to see all the parts of the architecure without any propritary constraints.
+- We want to allow users to see all the parts of the architecture without any proprietary constraints.
-- We want to have the rights to modify and distribute without paying any licensing fees and contriants in sharing.
+- We want to have the rights to modify and distribute without paying any licensing fees and constraints in sharing.
 - With open standards it's easier to build on top of others work and possibly build CPU designs custom made for certain tasks.

 ## What is RISC-V ?